abangdd/nobodyDL/README.md

-	Here are some prons of this model: a littel bit higher accuracy than other pre-trained imagenet-1k models relesaed by popular deep learning tools such as Caffe, mxnet model structure as simple as VGGNet, which makes it easier to be used in object detection and semantic segmentation algrithims than BN-Inception inference speed as fast as BN-Inception, about 4 times faster than VGGNet 16, so it can accelerate most VGGNet based systems from quasi-realtime to realtime moderate model size, about 50M binary storage memory saving, I can use mini-batch size 128 on GTX980Ti, up to 256 should smart memory allocator added
+	Here are some prons of this model: a littel bit higher accuracy than other pre-trained imagenet-1k models relesaed by popular deep learning tools such as Caffe, mxnet model structure as simple as VGGNet, which makes it easier to be used in object detection and semantic segmentation algorithms than BN-Inception inference speed as fast as BN-Inception, about 4 times faster than VGGNet 16, so it can accelerate most VGGNet based systems from quasi-realtime to realtime moderate model size, about 50M binary storage memory saving, I can use mini-batch size 128 on GTX980Ti, up to 256 should smart memory allocator added

 	and also some cons:
-	no distributed learning, unless I found it useful for CNN architectures no DAG support, which means only simple CNN structures like VGGNet can be configured no andvanced network layers are provided, such as BN, SPP, PReLU, LReLU, etc no training from scratch codes are provided, I am sorry for that
+	no distributed learning, because I have no idea about distributed algorithms now no andvanced network layers, which means only very simple CNN structures like VGGNet can be configured no training from scratch codes are provided, I am sorry for that

 	and some explanations: